Transferring Files Between Artifactory Servers

 Limitations

-3. The files transfer process allows transferring files that were created or modified on the source instance after the process started.
-The custom properties of those files are also updated on the target instance.
-However, if only the custom properties of those file were modified on the source, but not the files' content, the properties are not modified on the target instance by the process.
+• The custom properties of newly created or modified files are updated on the target instance.
+However, if only the custom properties of a file were modified on the source, but not the file's content, the properties are not modified on the target instance by the process.

 Before You Begin

-3. Ensure that JFrog CLI is installed on a machine that has network access to both the source and target instances.
+• Ensure that JFrog CLI is installed on a machine that has network access to both the source and target instances.

 Running the Transfer Process